thefrontside/frontside.com/src/pages/blog/2018-06-14-what-is-new-in-wcag-2-1.md

 ---
 templateKey: blog-post
-title: "WCAG 2.1: What does it actually mean?"
+title: 'WCAG 2.1: What does it actually mean?'
-author: Robert DeLuca
-date: 2018-06-14 12:00 UTC
+date: 2018-07-14T16:00:00.000Z
-directory_index: false
+description: >-
+  WCAG 2.1 has officially been put in place as a standard but what does that mean?
+What was added?
+How does this impact my site or app?
+In this post we break down everything new in WCAG 2.1 and put in simple terms so you can walk away armed with the knowledge of making your site more accessibile.
 tags:
   - accessibility
   - web standards
-image: /img/2018-06-14-what-is-new-in-wcag-2-1_wcag-2-1-image.jpg
-description: "WCAG 2.1 has officially been put in place as a standard but what does that mean?
-What was added?
-How does this impact my site or app?
-In this post we break down everything new in WCAG 2.1 and put in simple terms so you can walk away armed with the knowledge of making your site more accessibile."
-cta_text: "Does your team need help complying with WCAG?
-There's more where this came from!
-Frontside can help your team implement beautiful and accessible interfaces."
-cta_button: "Lets talk accessibility"
 ---

 > Publication as a W3C Recommendation finalizes the development process and indicates that the W3C considers the updated guidelines ready for implementation on web content.